tywalch/electrodb/www/src/examples/README.md

 an example stops compiling, the docs build fails.
 An example that needs a schema tweak can modify its own `entity.ts`/`table.ts` copies without affecting other pages.

+## Testing

+`npm run test:examples` (run in CI by `.github/workflows/docs.yml` alongside `npm run check` and the site build) executes every example against the repository's own ElectroDB with a mocked DynamoDB client and fails if any example throws.

+Examples that are *supposed* to throw — pages that intentionally demonstrate an error — opt in by adding an `expected-error.txt` file (containing a short explanation) to their directory; for those, completing without an error is the test failure.
+The file is not rendered by the control.